What is clearing?

 Our tips for clearing

-- Write down any questions to ask the university admissions team.
+- Write down any questions you’d like to ask the admissions teams.

-- Most universities will only have a limited number of places available, so having a clear idea of what you are looking for will help you feel calm and confident.
+- Remember, universities may only have a limited number of places available which can go quickly, so knowing what you’re looking for will help you to feel calm and confident.

-- During clearing, you may need to consider alternative courses or institutions that weren't originally part of your plan.
+- You may need to consider alternative courses or institutions that weren't originally part of your plan, and that’s okay.

-- Be open-minded and consider the available options based on your interests, career aspirations, and entry requirements.
+- Look out for similar degree titles or subject areas based on your interests, career aspirations and entry requirements.

-- Always make sure it’s the right course for you.
+- Most importantly, make sure any course you consider feels right for you.

-- Once you’ve received offers through clearing, take some time to review them all.
+- Once you’ve received offers through clearing, take some time to think them through.

-- Consider factors that are important to you such as course content, location, university reputation, and any other relevant aspects.
+- Consider course content, location, university facilities and any other aspects that matters most to you.

-- Keep a positive mindset and use clearing as an opportunity to explore different routes and find a course that is right for you.
+- Clearing is an opportunity to explore different routes and find a course that is right for you, even if it wasn’t what you originally expected.

-- Many students who come through clearing have incredible experiences and perform well in their degrees and future careers.
+- Many students find their ideal course through clearing, have incredible experiences and perform well in their degrees and future careers.